Dar-ul-Emaan Kyungpook Islamic Center: Construction and controversy

 The National Human Rights Commission of Korea condemned these actions.
-In a statement on March 2023, the commission characterized the display of pork in front of the mosque as "hate speech" and "a classic expression of hatred towards minorities on the basis of race and religion," calling for it to stop immediately.
+In a statement in March 2023, the commission characterized the display of pork in front of the mosque as "hate speech" and "a classic expression of hatred towards minorities on the basis of race and religion," calling for it to stop immediately.
 The commission had also previously ruled that the administrative order halting construction was discriminatory and recommended policy actions to protect freedom of religion.

 The conflict attracted international attention, with the British Ambassador to South Korea visiting the site in March 2023.
 Commentary noted that the situation highlighted challenges in South Korea's approach to multiculturalism and the lack of a comprehensive anti-discrimination law.